denniscwylie/sarks/INSTALL.md

    ```

 3. *If* SeqAn C++ library (v1.4) is installed in local directory:
-   open the makefile and uncomment the line
-   # INC = -I...
-   edit the ... to point to to correct location on your system.
-   Then open setup.py and edit the line
+   Open setup.py and edit the line
    incdir = ''
-   replacing the empty string '' with the correct location on your system.
+   replacing the empty string '' with the correct location on your system
+   (a commented-out example of how to do so is shown in setup.py).

 4. Install using pip3 to run setup.py; recommend building local and editable version
    ```bash